tejaswigowda/strata-editor/docs/packages/3dom/SPEC.md

 ## 6. Host contract

 The Host is the **only** injection seam between the model and a runtime.
-The ops layer never imports a concrete command class — it calls Host **factories**.
+The ops layer never imports a concrete command class.
+It calls Host **factories**.

 A Host is any object providing: